jayjaybillings/fire/docs/_posts/2016-11-06-astrophysical-reactions.markdown

 discussed in-line in the classes themselves and will be addressed in a future release.

+# References

-[Guidry, 2017]: "Stars and Stellar Processes", Mike Guidry, to be published Cambridge University Press.
+"Stars and Stellar Processes", Mike Guidry, to be published Cambridge University Press.